forio/flow.js/documentation/graphing-overview/index.html.md

 	Enter y-coordinate: <input id="y"></input></br>
 	<button id="submitButton">Update x,y</button>

-Then, call an operation from the model once the button is clicked, using the values entered by the user:
+Then once the button is clicked, call an operation from the model, using the values entered by the user:

 	$("#submitButton").click(function(){
 		Flow.channel.operations.publish('updateXY', [$("#x").val(), $("#y").val()]);
 	});

 We use the `operations.publish()` to guarantee than any subscribers are notified of the call.
-(Using `Flow.channel.run.do()` also calls the operation, but does not update subscribers.)
+(Using [`Flow.channel.run.do()`](../../api_adapters/generated/run-api-service/) also calls the operation, but does not update subscribers.)

 Finally, use the Flow.js [Operations Channel](../generated/channels/operations-channel/) to subscribe to the operation you've just called.
 The second argument is a callback function, called whenever the model operation is called.
-We want to update and re-render our visualization each time this operation is called:
+We want to update and re-render our visualization each time this operation happens:

-	var myThirdChartData = [];

 	Flow.channel.operations.subscribe('updateXY',
 		function(data) {
 			var composedData = {
 				x: data.updateXY.arguments[0],
 				y: data.updateXY.arguments[1]
 			};
 			myThirdChartData.push(composedData);
 			myThirdChart.setData(myThirdChartData);
 			myThirdChart.render();
 	});

 The argument passed to the callback (`data`) is an object with the names and values of the arguments used to call the operation.
 The variable `composedData` uses these values to create an (x,y) data point to add to the data set we're graphing.